qijianpeng/awesome-edge-computing/README.md

   interaction between a microscopic mobility model and network simulators such as OMNeT++.

+- [WoTemu](https://github.com/agmangas/wotemu): An emulator for Python
+  applications to help in the design of IoT deployments based on the edge computing model.
+It is focused on the Web of Things paradigm by offering extended support for applications programmed with WoTPy.

 - [YAFS(Yet Another Fog Simulator)](https://github.com/acsicuib/YAFS): YAFS is a
   simulator tool based on Python of architectures such as: Fog Computing ecosystems for several analysis regarding with the placement of resources,